SonataFlow plugin for Knative CLI

 Apply the manifest file.kubectl apply -f manifests/01-sonataflow_hello.yaml -n <namespace>

-For more options with gen-manifest
+For more options with gen-manifest command use [-h|--help].

 Deploying a workflow project using Knative CLI

-to deploy your workflow project.
+You can use the deploy command combined with kn workflow to deploy your workflow project.
 You must be in the root folder of your workflow project.

 -

-SonataFlow plug-in for Knative CLI is installed.
+SonataFlow plugin for Knative CLI is installed.

-For more information about installing the plug-in, see Installing the SonataFlow plug-in for Knative CLI.
+For more information about installing the plugin, see Installing the SonataFlow plugin for Knative CLI.

 -